Graduate Diploma of Counselling (Foundations of Practice)

 Use the credit you’ll gain from the Graduate Diploma of Counselling and go on to complete the Master of Counselling.

-The Graduate Diploma of Counselling is the stepping stone to the Master of Counselling qualification.
-The Masters of Counselling will meet the PACFA Training Standards 2014, the training standards for entry into the counselling profession in Australia.
+The Foundations of Practice specialisation is designed to address most of the training standards in the PACFA Training Standards 2014, the training standards for entry into the counselling profession in Australia.

 |Courses to be studied||Units|